Student Enriches Family Life Through Research

-After experiencing a divorce firsthand, Beth Edwards was filled with inspiration to pursue the YFCS family life education and coaching degree.
+After experiencing a divorce, Beth Edwards was inspired to pursue the YFCS family life education and coaching degree.

-Edwards is a former practicing pediatrician and brings her experiences of supporting families to her work in YFCS.
-Edwards is specifically interested in enriching couple and family relationships and exploring how life events impact parenting and co-parenting dynamics.
-Conducting a longitudinal study to examine how life events affect parenting was exactly the kind of research Edwards wanted to take on.
+Edwards is a former pediatrician and brings her experience of supporting families to her work in YFCS.
+She is specifically interested in enriching couple and family relationships and exploring how life events impact parenting and co-parenting dynamics.
+Conducting a longitudinal study to examine how life events affect parenting was the kind of research Edwards wanted.

-YFCS 500 offers students the opportunity to work with a faculty member or organization(s) to design a master’s capstone project that aligns with their professional goals.
-Upon signing up for this course, Beth Edwards sought to learn more about how large research projects operate and participate in qualitative research.
+The YFCS 500 course offers students the opportunity to work with a faculty member or organization(s) to design a master’s capstone project that aligns with their professional goals.
+Edwards sought to learn more about how large research projects operate and participate in qualitative research upon signing up for this course.

-Edwards is currently researching alongside Annie Hardsion-Moody and Sarah Bowen in the Sociology department.
+Edwards is currently researching alongside Annie Hardison-Moody and Sarah Bowen in the Department of Sociology and Anthropology.
 They are co-leading a national study of families’ experiences of food insecurity during COVID.
 The study looks closely at factors that help or hinder family life.
 Edwards’ role in this research includes conducting interviews, quality-controlling interview transcripts, developing codebooks and coding.

-At some point, every individual experiences hardships and trouble, whether that be illness, death, birth, divorce or job loss.
-The way parents (and families as a whole) deal with these struggles determine the prosperity of family life and healthy relations.
-Through her research, Edwards will equip family life professionals with knowledge regarding how to advise and empower families worldwide.
+Every individual experiences hardship, from illness, death, and birth to divorce or job loss.
+The way parents (and families) deal with these struggles determines the prosperity of family life and healthy relations.
+Through her research, Edwards will equip family life professionals with knowledge on advising and empowering families.

-Listening to participant’s interviews enlightened Edwards, making her more aware of how powerful sharing a story can be.
+Listening to participants’ interviews, Edwards was enlightened, making her more aware of how powerful sharing a story can be.
 Her work reinforced the importance of listening to a client and taking the time to understand their position, feelings, and perspective.
 She emphasizes that “solutions can’t be based solely on what the professional thinks will help; they must be client-driven.”
 Edwards presented this research recently at the Family Life Coaching Association’s annual meeting.